 My earliest work in HCI – carried out mostly during my tenure at Apple – was focused on personal information management.
 I'm interested in how people create personal systems – piles, files, annotations, etc. – to support their own knowledge work, and how technology might support those personal systems.

 I've recently had the humbling experience of re-reading some of my early papers.
 One from 1991 predicted that one day it would be possible for ordinary people to access as many as 10,000 databases via the internet, and was quite concerned with the difficulty of query languages.
-On the other hand, I think my 1996 paper on "social hypertext" was pretty much on the mark regarding the social nature of onine activity, although unfortunately I totally missed the rise of online advertising which really altered the emergence of social features on the web.
-A nice recap of this line of work can be found in my slideshare presentation on Personal Information Ecologies.
+On the other hand, I think my 1996 paper on "social hypertext" was pretty much on the mark regarding the social nature of onine activity, although unfortunately I overlooked the rise of online advertising which drastically altered the social ecology of the web.
+A recap of this line of work can be found in my slideshare presentation on Personal Information Ecologies.

 Methods, Frameworks and Theory

 My chief interest is what is going on in the 'real world,' but to come to grips with that a variety of conceptual tools are needed.
-Among my longest running interests in this area is the concept of pattern languages – see my Lingua Francas paper – and I maintain a directory of work on patterns in HCI.
-I also have had a long interest in the use of stories as a design tool – see this essay on storytelling – as well as scenarios and prototyping.
+Among my longest running interests in this area is the concept of pattern languages – see my Lingua Francas paper.
+For over a decade I maintained a directory of work on patterns in HCI, although it is no longer current.
+I also have had a long term interest in the use of stories as a design tool – see this essay on storytelling – as well as scenarios and prototyping.

 Although my work on Social Translucence has begun attracting attention a decade after its publication, I am ambivalent about the role of theory.
 I believe our field is too young for a grand overarching theory, but that more limited meso- frameworks and theories can be helpful as ways of enabling the discipline to take coherent approaches to particular problems and disciplines.
 I make this case in my essay Five Lenses for Interaction Design, and a bit more humorously in my poem, Theory Theory.